Pend D'Oreille Recreation Area

 • Two information shelters

-• Reservoir levels can change rapidly (up to 6m each day).
-These fluctuations can result in exposed shoals or anchored debris.
-In addition, spring freshet will often result in inflows containing debris.
+Reservoir levels can change rapidly (up to 6 metres each day and can expose shoals or anchored debris.
+In addition, spring runoff will often result in inflows containing debris.
 Boaters must be particularly vigilant during these periods.

 • Avoid the designated hazard areas above and below Seven Mile Dam and obey all posted signs.